Port Credit Marine Surveys

-CBP informs us they are not currently issuing Cruising Licenses to Canadian Vessels.
+During Covid CBP informed us they were not issuing Cruising Licenses to Canadian Vessels.

 Remember that the "license" is issued to the boat not the people onboard.
 Immigration rules for you are beyond my scope.

-Below is a copy of one of our old cruising licenses, they have not changed in the 30yrs I've been exposed to them.
+Below is a copy of one of our old cruising licenses, they have not changed in the 30yrs I've been getting them.

 Under a Cruising License a foreign vessel must call customs at "each port or place" they stop while is US waters and "Such report must be made immediately upon arrival".

 In the form you will see mentioned "port or place".
 What does this mean ?
-We're not sure as we've been told we don't have to check in til' we get to the next CBP sector (3 on the east coast) and we've been told we have to check in every time we stop the boat and it means every harbour ???
+We're not sure as we've been told we don't have to check in til' we get to the next CBP sector (3 on the east coast) and we've been told we have to check in every time we stop the boat and it means every harbour or "place" we drop the anchor ???
 Read and re-read that section carefully.